Rules for using community noticeboards

 How notices for community noticeboards should be presented

-- Notices must be printed on corflute or attached to corflute with staples.
-The corflute backing needs to be 5mm to 7mm thick.
+Notices must be printed on corflute or attached to corflute with staples.
+The corflute backing needs to be 5-7mm thick.